inalogic/pico-pixel-client-sdk/README.md

 [Pico Pixel] is a texture viewer for graphics engineers.
 It lets you view many image format types such as PNG, JPEG, DXT, HDR, KTX, OpenEXR and more.

-This SDK provides a new way of viewing a program's raw images data.
+This SDK provides a new way of viewing program's raw image data.

 In C/C++, printing text to the console is quite easy: